gbdev/pandocs/content/Serial_Data_Transfer_(Link_Cable).md

 ### Timeouts

 When using external clock then the transfer will not complete until the last bit is received.
-In case that the second gameboy isn't supplying a clock signal, if it gets turned off, or if there is no second gameboy connected at all) then transfer will never complete.
+In case that the second Game Boy isn't supplying a clock signal, if it gets turned off, or if there is no second gameboy connected at all) then transfer will never complete.
 For this reason the transfer procedure should use a timeout counter, and abort the